iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Variational Subderivatives.md

 #### **Def-2 | Classic Directional Derivative Locally Lipschitz Functions**
-> Consider any $f$ that is an augmented real function and it's Lipschitz continuous around the point $x$, then the directional derivative in the direction of $u$ is:
+> Consider any $f$ that is an augmented real function and, it's Lipschitz continuous around the point $x$, then the directional derivative in the direction of $u$ is:
 > $$
 > \begin{aligned}
 >      f'(x, u) = \liminf_{\tau \searrow 0}\frac{f(x + \tau u) - f(x)}{\tau}